morey-tech/managed-argocd-lab-template/README.md

 # Creating a fully-managed Kubernetes GitOps platform with Argo CD

 In this hour-long hands-on lab, we will set up a repo to contain the environment configuration, create a Kubernetes cluster, and provision an Argo CD instance.
 Then use Argo CD to deploy Applications from the repo to the cluster.
-Finally, we will demonstrate the auto-sync and auto-heal functionality of the Applications.
+Finally, we will demonstrate the auto-sync and self-heal functionality of the Applications.

 Ultimately, you will have a Kubernetes cluster, with Applications deployed using an Argo CD control plane.